Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 If I was having a month long spending freeze then groceries would remain on my essential spending list.

-always look for discount codes & online coupons
+always look for discount codes for online purchases

 Many companies also offer money off coupons if you subscribe to their newsletter.